 Review from Bruce M.

-Published:almost 5 years ago
+Published:about 5 years ago

 In a nutshell: Even though their technician assured me both at the beginning and at the end of the work on my garage door, that I would not be charged (since All American Doors had installed the door less than three months earlier) the company sent me a bill anyway.
 When I raised my concern to management, I was promised that an owner would call me the next morning.
 No one ever called.